Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Some signs and symptoms include increased urination frequency, thirst, appetite, and general weakness.

 Type of Diabetes

-Type II diabetes is also known as non-insulin dependent diabetes mellitus and is shown with insulin resistance in peripheral tissues and an insulin secretion deficit of the pancreatic beta cells.
+Type II diabetes is also known as non-insulin dependent diabetes mellitus.
+It is shown with insulin resistance in peripheral tissues and an insulin secretion deficit of the pancreatic beta cells.
 90% of people with diabetes have this type and it is typically developed later in life from the lack of taking care of the body through exercise and eating.

 Gestational diabetes mellitus is a condition where glucose levels are raised, and other symptoms appear when pregnant in women not previously diagnosed with diabetes.
-Not caused by lack of insulin, but insulin resistance.
+Not caused by lack of insulin but by insulin resistance.

 Exercise Prescription and Program Design for Clients With Diabetes Mellitus

-3 – 7 days per week is recommended at 20 – 60 minutes per session or 150 minutes in the week.
+3 – 7 days per week are recommended at 20 – 60 minutes per session or 150 minutes weekly.
 The eventual goal is to reach 300 minutes in a week.